stubbscroll/evolve-script/readme.txt

 - ravenous taken into account. not tested for synth and other races with pseudo-food
-- matter replicator, not using governor task. as a side effect, replicator power use is deducted from top left MW left
+- matter replicator, not using governor task. as a side effect, replicator power use is deducted from top left MW
 - unicorn shrine. always builds 25 knowledge shrines, then metal only

 stuff that's inefficient: